A 66 cm wide stone bridge with weeping willow trees on the both side of Shirakawa stream

 The bridge called, “Ippon-bashi” Bridge or “Gyoja-bashi” Bridge is located near the famed Chion-in Temple’s old gate at Gion Shirakawa district in Kyoto.
 Shirakawa stream flows into Kamogawa river with a stream from Lake Biwa.

 “Gyoja-bashi” named after Gyoja, ascetic from Hieizan Enryaku-ji Temple.
 They cross this bridge after the ascentic practice of thousand day walk.
 The bridge is like a finish line to complete their practice.
-The stone bridge is only 66 cm wide, not enough for two people to cross by one another.
+The stone bridge is only 66 cm wide, with a width for only one person to cross.
 You can rarely see those ascetic crossing the bridge, but you can often see local kids crossing the bridge in a row or crossing over on bicycle to see who’s the bravest.

 This bridge is located on the way to Chion-in Temple, Maruyama Park and Yasaka Shrine from Okazaki Park and Heian Jingu Shrine.
 It’s a lovely stroll.
 In summer, green weeping willow trees along Shirakawa stream makes it look more beautiful.